BabasGames/wot-mod-station/docs/index.md

 ## ❓ FAQ

 **Where do mods come from?**
-By default, mods are downloaded from [wgmods.net](https://wgmods.net) and community repositories.
+By default, mods are downloaded from [wgmods.net](https://wgmods.net).

 **Game won’t start?**
 Try verifying game files via the Wargaming launcher.